theckang/blog/_posts/2016-01-28-dependency-management-with-spark.markdown

 ---
 layout: post
 title: "Dependency Management with Spark"
+date: 2016-01-28T19:12:23-08:00
 ---

 You are probably familiar with tools like Maven or sbt build tools to manage your dependencies, but sometimes dependency management can get more complicated in Spark.
-In this post, I'm going to use the the joda-time library as an example issue I ran into when working with Spark dependencies.
+In this post, I'm going to use the joda-time library as an example issue I ran into when working with Spark dependencies.
 For the time being, I'm not going to discuss packaging dependencies for Python projects because that works differently from Java/Scala projects.

 *Note: The example problem described below is not applicable for the latest Spark version 1.6.
 The issue was [resolved](https://issues.apache.org/jira/browse/SPARK-11413).*